-Ideally, if you are looking into website building tools, you’ll want to consider whether they are easy to use, if they offer the sorts of features you are looking for, and whether you will have to pay extra for adding extensions or add-ons to your site.
-For instance, Blue Host will require users to pay extra for add-ons, as might other providers out there.
+Ideally, if you are looking into website building tools, you will want to consider whether they are easy to use if they offer the sorts of features you are looking for and whether you will have to pay extra for adding extensions or add-ons to your site.
+For instance, BlueHost requires users to pay extra for add-ons, as might other providers out there.

-Consider whether your website hosting provider allows you to upload or transfer a WordPress or Joomla site (and, of course, there are other website creation sites out there, but these are among the two most popular and well-recognized).
+If you would rather use a content management system (CMS) on your new site, or if you are simply transferring an older, pre-existing site, consider whether your website hosting provider allows you to upload or transfer a WordPress or Joomla site (of course there are other CMSs out there, but these are the two most popular and well-recognized).

 The best web hosting providers provide plenty of options for users, whether that’s by creating a site through their service or by uploading a site they’ve made with another provider.

 Bandwidth and Storage

-Bandwidth, for instance, is a measurement of the amount of data that your website can transfer at any one time.
+Bandwidth is a measurement of the amount of data that your website can transfer at any one time.
 Some web hosting services offer limited bandwidth per month.
 Others, like Dream Host, offer unlimited bandwidth.

-On average, most sites will only use about 10G of bandwidth per month.
-But if you have exceptionally heavy traffic or lots of pages, you may need to consider plans that offer over 20G or more.
+On average, most sites will only use about 10 gigabytes of bandwidth per month, but if you have exceptionally heavy traffic or lots of pages, you may need to consider plans that offer over 20 gigabytes or more.